North Carolina

 Testing Vendor

-North Carolina uses Pearson VUE to administer the Nurse Aide I Competency Evaluation.
-The exam consists of a written (or oral) knowledge test with 70 questions and a skills demonstration with 5 randomly selected skills.
+North Carolina uses Pearson VUE to administer the nurse aide competency evaluation.
+The exam consists of a written (or oral) knowledge test and a skills demonstration.

 Training Requirements

-North Carolina requires a minimum of 75 hours of state-approved nurse aide training for NA I certification.
-Training must include classroom instruction, skills lab practice, and supervised clinical experience.
-NA II requires additional training.
+North Carolina requires 75 hours of state-approved nurse aide training for NA I certification.
+Training programs must be approved by the state.

 North Carolina CNA Renewal Requirements